“He’s brilliant – careful in his approach, yet practical and thorough. Easy to work with, likeable and knowledgeable.”

 Adam has a broad public law practice and acts regularly for both claimants and defendant public bodies.
 Examples of his recent work include:

-- Appearing on behalf of claimants in challenges to local authority age assessments, both at permission stage in the Administrative Court and in substantive Upper Tribunal proceedings, including a four-day fact-finding hearing.
+- Acting on behalf of claimants and defendants in challenges to local authority age assessments, both at permission stage in the Administrative Court and in substantive Upper Tribunal proceedings, including a four-day fact-finding hearing.

-- R (AA) v Rotherham MBC EWHC 3529 (Admin): Judicial review of a decision to close a day centre for adults with learning disabilities (with Jenni Richards QC).
+- R (AA) v Rotherham MBC EWHC 3529 (Admin): Judicial review of a decision to close a day centre for adults with learning disabilities (led by Jenni Richards QC).

 - A wide range of cases in education law, including advising on applications for judicial review, appearing before the First-Tier Tribunal in special educational needs appeals and disability discrimination claims, and advising a university seeking to strike out a damages claim.

 - Appearing regularly in the Court of Protection, instructed by the Official Solicitor, RPRs, NHS bodies, local authorities and family members.
 He has acted in cases covering a wide range of conditions – including Korsakoff’s syndrome, acquired brained injury, dementia and autism – and raising a variety of capacity and best interests issues.
 His experience includes personal welfare deputyship applications.

 - Acting for the Financial Ombudsman Service in defending applications for judicial review.
 Adam has also advised the FOS on a wide range of matters, in particular in relation to its jurisdiction to consider certain complaints.

 - While on secondment, advising the Electoral Commission on its statutory powers relating to a range of political finance and electoral regulation issues.